 I suppose I could've done one and just never shared it at all but that seemed wrong too.
 What is the point in honoring her with a painting that would never be seen by anyone?
 And my point is to honor her memory.

 Still, I knew I had to paint something for her.
 So I did.
 I had seen a picture of her wearing a pink sweater so I did it all in pinks.
-I added a big, twinkling pink heart because most little girls like hearts and because she so captured mine
+I added a big, twinkling pink heart because most little girls like hearts and because she so captured mine.

 This is my painting for Emilie - my fellow artist: